Atomic-tech-Shadow/Atomic-flix-mobile/replit.md

 ## Overview

-This is a minimal static web application featuring a simple greeting page.
-The project consists of a single HTML page with French content displaying "salut je suis cid" (hello I am cid) with modern CSS styling including glassmorphism effects and gradient backgrounds.
+This is a React Native mobile application built with Expo for anime and manga streaming/reading.
+The project includes navigation between different screens, media player functionality, and is configured for Android builds.

 ## User Preferences